A Must-Have Guide 🌟

 Conduct an annual statutory audit under the statute and ensure filing the financial statements with the regulatory authorities in a timely manner.

 Data protection is becoming increasingly crucial for businesses in India.
-As a business, it is essential to implement data protection measures, such as secure storage of customer data and complying with data protection regulations such as GDPR, CCPA etc.
+As a business, it is essential to implement data protection measures, such as secure storage of customer data and compliance with data protection regulations such as GDPR, CCPA, etc.

 Put in place anti-money laundering policies and procedures, particularly in financial services.
-KYC norms for Customer Identification and Prevention of Frauds.
+KYC norms for Customer Identification and Prevention of Fraud.

-Hold Board Meetings and compliances related to the Minutes of Meetings.
-Holding of AGMs and compliances related to Shareholders' Rights and Obligations.
+Hold Board Meetings and ensure compliance with the Minutes of Meetings.
+Holding of AGMs and compliance related to Shareholders' Rights and Obligations.
 Certain categories of companies are required to appoint a qualified Company Secretary to look after compliance.

 Compliance related to Health-related Regulations, Licensing, and Patient Confidentiality Laws.